-With your email list, you establish connection with your reader and provide them value.
+With your email list, you establish a connection with your reader and provide them value.
 In providing value, you let them know about products or affiliate products that you’ve used or created that will solve a specific problem they are having.

-Because they know, like, and trust you they are willing to trust your recommendation and purchase that product.
+Because they know, like, and trust you. they are willing to trust your recommendation and purchase that product.
 You get paid to help them.

 Here’s the thing though, you have to actually help them with your product or affiliate recommendation!
 The products you offer your list can not be random.
 They have to be extremely strategic and essentially made for them.